EvaMart/bh24-project5-report/paper/paper.md

    - **Tagging**: We also added supplementary tags to help identify indicators relevant to cross-cutting themes such as testing, findability, or community practices.
    - **Redundancy Checks**: We identified indicators that duplicated the intent or content of others — whether within the same supergroup or across different ones — and marked them as redundant.
 These were either discarded or annotated in the comments for transparency, especially when an alternative indicator was preferred.

 4. **Definition Verification**: During the BioHackathon, some indicator descriptions were manually shortened in the spreadsheet to facilitate the review process.
 As a final step, these descriptions were cross-checked against their original sources.
-If a shortened version had been used, it was replaced with the literal wording from the source whenever available, to ensure fidelity to the original intent in the final output.
+If a shortened version had been used, it was replaced with the literal wording from the source whenever available, to ensure fidelity to the original text.

 ## 3. Challenges